si2-urssi/website/content/blog/2024-05-20-summer-software-open-science-school.md

 In July 2024, we will be hosting a five-day workshop on open science and research software engineering at the University of Illinois Urbana-Champaign.

 This workshop complements previous [summer](https://urssi.us/blog/2024/02/29/applications-now-open-for-the-2024-urssi-summer-school-in-research-software-engineering/) and [winter](https://urssi.us/blog/2023/10/31/applications-now-open-for-the-2024-urssi-winter-school-in-research-software-engineering/) schools hosted by URSSI on research software engineering.
-At this school, students will hone their open science skills in addition to building their skillset in research software engineering.
+At this school, students will hone their open science skills in addition to building their skill set in research software engineering.
 To that end, attendees must bring a particular software project to apply learning principles to during the school.
 Throughout the sessions, learners will collaborate with other school participants on their software projects and apply software engineering and open science best practices to make their work visible, citable, and accessible.